tpope/vim-rails/README.markdown

 * Fully customizable.
-Define "projections" at the global, app, or gem level to define navigation commands and override the alternate file, default rake task, syntax highlighting, abbreviations, and more.
+Define "projections" at the global, app, or gem level to define navigation commands and override the alternate file, default rake task, syntax highlighting, and more.
   `:help rails-projections`.

 * Integration with other plugins.
 If [dispatch.vim][] is installed, `:Rails`